Social care

 Social care provides support, personal care and other practical assistance for children, young people and adults which can enable people to lead as independent a life as possible.

-Children, young people and adults with complex disabilities can receive support from social workers based in local authority and teams to provide a range of social care support including:
+Children, young people and adults with complex disabilities can receive support from social workers based in local authority children's social care and adult social care teams to provide a range of social care support including:

 If children and young people with SEN or disabilities are to achieve their ambitions and the best possible educational and other outcomes, including getting a job and living as independently as possible, local education, health and social care services should work together to ensure they get the right support.